IIIF/api/source/presentation/4.0/model.md

 > `"type": "SvgSelector"`

 SVG Selectors use the [SVG specification](https://www.w3.org/TR/SVG11/) to define a non-rectangular part of a resource.
-This allows for polygons, circles and multiple shapes to be used to highlight or otherwise select regions of images or other 2 dimensional resources.
+This allows for polygons, circles and multiple shapes to be used to highlight or otherwise select regions of images or other two-dimensional resources.

 For more information about SVG Selectors, see the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#svg-selector).